-Example of therapist script: Let's begin by talking about the suffering caused by addiction.
-It causes of a lot of suffering, wouldn't you say?
+Example of therapist script: Let's begin by talking about the suffering caused by addiction and HIV.
+They both cause of a lot of suffering, don't they?
+Both have a stigma attached to them that make them even harder to bear.
 Just the word 'addict' makes me think of someone with a lot of suffering around him or her.
 Have you ever been called an 'addict'?
 You may even think of yourself as an 'addict' too, right?
-If you do, then you certainly know what I mean about suffering; You've experienced the heartache, pain, and anguish, associated with addiction, right?
-[Therapist task here is to acknowledge the client's suffering and to introduce the connection between suffering and the 'addict self''.]
+If you're infected with HIV and you've been called an "addict," then you certainly know what I mean about suffering; having both problems really is a double-dose of suffering, isn't it?
+You've experienced the heartache, pain, and anguish, associated with HIV and addiction, right?
+[Therapist task here is to acknowledge the client's suffering and to introduce the connection between suffering, HIV, and the 'addict self''.]
 Well, the goal of 3-S therapy is to help you use your spiritual path to free yourself from suffering and the harms caused by what we will call the addict self.
 Do you know what I mean by the addict self?
 How would you describe an addict when he or she is actively using?
 Let's think of some words that would describe an 'addict' from the moment the craving starts to the moment he or she actually takes the drug.

 [Therapist encourages client to list characteristics of an "addict" but, if necessary, provides words like selfish, dangerous, angry, desperate, risk taker, and asks client if s/he would agree that these words describe an 'addict.']